Why Weekend Property Seminars Won't make you a Millionaire Investor

 New investors and people who are just starting to learn the industry, for the most part, just want to get started.
 Why be waiting for a weekend event when you can spend every spare minute on your phone, your tablet, your laptop, getting stuck in and your new career off the ground?

-Seminars Are Just Too Condensed
+Seminars are Too Condensed

 If you want to become a millionaire investor then it's not enough to be told what you need to do, you need to be sure that the information has properly sunk in.
 The theory you have learned needs to be actionable and for that to be the case you need to have really thought it through.